Issue

 Resolved Issues

-Restoring, copying or importing data from a database with extensions installed in user-defined schemas
+Restoring, copying, or importing data from a database with extensions installed in user-defined schemas

 Backup restores and database copies failed if the backup or source database included extensions installed outside of the heroku_ext